-The history of the McWane Collection begins with the opening of the Red Mountain Museum, formerly located on the south side of Birmingham.
-Opened in 1970, employees of this City owned museum spent nearly two decades leading expeditions across the state collecting tens of thousands of fossils and geological samples.
-In 1994, the City of Birmingham merged the Red Mountain Museum and nearby children’s museum, Discovery Place, with the private entity, Discovery 2000, Inc. This new downtown museum would later become McWane Science Center.
-Opened in 1998, McWane Science Center now serves as the official repository for the Red Mountain Museum collections.
+The history of the McWane Collection begins with the 1970 opening of the Red Mountain Museum, formerly located on the south side of Birmingham.
+Employees of this City-owned museum spent nearly two decades leading expeditions across the state, collecting tens of thousands of fossils and geological samples.
+In 1994, the City of Birmingham merged the Red Mountain Museum and nearby children’s museum, Discovery Place, with the private entity, Discovery 2000, Inc. Opened in 1998, this new downtown museum was later named McWane Science Center and now serves as the official repository for the Red Mountain Museum collections.
 Through continued collecting efforts, the McWane Collection currently stands as the second largest natural history collection in the state.

 Found something interesting and want to know what it is?
 Ask the Expert!

 Come explore the following Natural History attractions at McWane:

 Explore Lab – Watch scientists working on specimens and artifacts from the McWane Collection.
 Daily activities in the Explore Lab include the cleaning, repair, identification, and labeling of specimens and objects.